flutter/flutter/specs/style.md

   // registers a property with the given settings, and returns an integer >= 0
   // that can be used to refer to this property

-// sky:core exports a bunch of style grammars so that people can extend them attribute StyleGrammar PositiveLengthOrInfinityStyleGrammar; // resolves to LengthStyleValue attribute StyleGrammar PositiveLengthOrAutoStyleGrammar; // resolves to LengthStyleValue or IdentifierStyleValue (with value 'auto') attribute StyleGrammar PositiveLengthStyleGrammar; // resolves to LengthStyleValue
+// dart:sky exports a bunch of style grammars so that people can extend them attribute StyleGrammar PositiveLengthOrInfinityStyleGrammar; // resolves to LengthStyleValue attribute StyleGrammar PositiveLengthOrAutoStyleGrammar; // resolves to LengthStyleValue or IdentifierStyleValue (with value 'auto') attribute StyleGrammar PositiveLengthStyleGrammar; // resolves to LengthStyleValue